abrasive/shairport/README.md

 **Determine if it's a `systemd` or a "System V" installation:**

-If you wish to have Shairport Sync start automatically when your system boots, you need to figure out what so-called "init system" it is using.
+If you wish to have Shairport Sync start automatically when your system boots, you need to figure out what so-called "init system" your system is using.
 (If you are using Shairport Sync with PulseAudio, as installed in many desktop systems, this section doesn't apply.)

-There are a number of init systems in use: `systemd`, `upstart` and "System V" among others, and it's actually difficult to be which one your system is using.
+There are a number of init systems in use: `systemd`, `upstart` and "System V" among others, and it's actually difficult to be certain which one your system is using.
+Fortunately, for Shairport Sync, all you have to do is figure out if it's a `systemd` init system or not.
+If it is not a `systemd` init system, you can assume that it is either a System V init system or else it is compatible with a System V init system.
 Recent systems tend to use `systemd`, whereas older systems use `upstart` or the earleir System V init system.
-For Shairport Sync, all you have to do is figure out if it's a `systemd` init system or not.
-If it is not a `systemd` init system, you can assume that it is either a System V init system or else it is compatible with a System V init system.

-The easiest way to find out is to enter the command:
+The easiest way to look at the first few lines of the `init` manual.
+Enter the command:

 ```
 $ man init